 In the future, scientists will probably find out more and more about the effects of epigenetics and, in due time, how to influence them.
-This is also called epigenetic programming.
-Perhaps a scenario would arise where people are allowed to make (epi)genetic changes at a certain age, for example when reaching the age of being a legal adult.
-In the podcast I did with Désirée Goubert, I talked extensively about epigenetics and its possible future applications [interview at the bottom].
+Although speculative, this is also called epigenetic programming.
+Perhaps a scenario would arise where people are allowed to make (epi)genetic changes at a certain age, for example, when reaching the age of being a legal adult.

 In the book Evolving Ourselves, Enriquez and Gullans write about the ‘Omen’ model.
-This model includes the genome (DNA), the epigenome (epigenetics), the microbiome and the virome [link at the bottom].
-The microbiome stands for the composition of the intestinal flora.
+This model includes:

-Your intestinal flora consists of bacteria (about 700 to 1,000 strains), yeasts, viruses and parasites.
+Your intestinal flora consists of bacteria (about 700 to 1,000 strains), yeasts, viruses, and parasites.
 Each person’s intestinal flora is unique – as unique as a fingerprint.
 These microorganisms don’t just live in your gut; they are found on all of our body’s surfaces and form an ecosystem of their own everywhere.
-It is comparable to a jungle: a huge forest area with plants, herbivores and carnivores.
+It is comparable to a jungle: a massive forest area with plants, herbivores, and carnivores.

-And it’s a crowded jungle too.
-There are 10 times more bacteria than cells in your body.
-Your intestinal flora weighs an average of 2.5 to 3 kilos and contains 360 times more DNA than the rest of your body.
-This has led some scientists to say that we as humans are carriers of bacteria.
+Nonetheless, it is a crowded jungle.
+There are ten times more bacteria than cells in your body.
+Your intestinal flora weighs an average of 2.5 to 3 kilos.
+Besides, it contains 360 times more DNA than the rest of your body.
+Consequently, some scientists say that humans are carriers of bacteria.
 But what kind of influence do these bacteria have, and how do they work?

 Role of intestinal flora

-The intestinal flora breaks down molecules from the food we eat, and produces biologically interesting molecules that are useful to our bodies.
-Like short-chain fatty acids, for instance, which serve as a signalling agent for the metabolism.
-The bacteria also produce vitamins (K, B12 and folic acid) and amino acids.
+The intestinal flora breaks down molecules from the food we eat and produces biologically significant molecules useful to our bodies.
+Short-chain fatty acids, for instance, serve as a signaling agent for the metabolism.
+The bacteria also produce vitamins (K, B12, and folic acid) and amino acids.